gchq/Palisade-examples/deployment/local-jvm/README.md

       drwxrwxrwx Palisade-examples
    >> cd Palisade-services
    >> ls
+     drwxrwxrwx attribute-masking-service
      drwxrwxrwx audit-service
      drwxrwxrwx data-service
-     drwxrwxrwx discovery-service
+     drwxrwxrwx filtered-resource-service
      drwxrwxrwx palisade-service
      drwxrwxrwx policy-service
      drwxrwxrwx resource-service
      drwxrwxrwx services-manager
+     drwxrwxrwx topic-offset-service
      drwxrwxrwx user-service
    ```

+## Running the Examples

-## Running using the Bash Scripts
+### Running using the Bash Scripts

 The above steps can be automated using the provided , all of which are intended to be run from the Palisade-examples root directory: